ai25395/FMatPix/README.md

 It will consume much time if you snip a very large image.<br>
 Some format errors in MathML because it's tranformed from latex.I've tried to solve most of them.<br>
 Sometimes, there can be formatting issues with curly braces <br>
-Some letters or symbols cannot be recognized because not in the token vocabulary or training set.
+Some letters or symbols cannot be recognized because not in the token vocabulary or training set.<br>
-If you find any other issues，contact me.I'll keep updating this if necessary.<br>
+If you find any other issues，contact me.I'll keep updating this if necessary.

 # A cup of coffee for the author
 It is not very easy to develop the project, so if it is helpful to you, please consider offering me a cup of coffee🥤.<br>